sciabarra/Sparkoin/README.md

 - jupyter with toree and cql in port 80
 - spark in port 7077 with the UI in port 8180
-- cassandra in port 9042 and 9160
-- kafka in port 9092 with zookeper in port 2818
+- hadoop in port 8020
 - bitcore sending transactions to kafka

 ### Execute Apps

 - `control-bitcore.sh {start|stop|restart|kill|debug}` controls bitcore.

+- `exec-hfs.sh <args>` execute filesystem commands against hadoop

+## SUSPENDED

+Note: Cassandra is currently disabled, however this script is still available

 `exec-cql.sh <args>` execute cql